 Attention Washington visitors: Just because you can buy, use, and possess a limited amount of marijuana or marijuana-infused product during your visit does not mean you can smoke or consume it anywhere.
 It is by no means a weed free-for-all in Washington State and if you light up in the wrong place you might end up with a citation, or worse.

-Where You Are Allowed to Smoke or Consume Marijuana
+Where You Are Allowed

 The better question is where you can't (see below), as that list is much longer.
 Smoking weed is within the law if you are on private property, outside the view (or smell) of the general public.
 When in doubt, ask first.